 The meals with the best value are provided as special daily menus at lunchtimes (from 11:30-14:30).
 Deals are offered in the majority of restaurants, mainly aimed at local businessmen/women.
 Menus are often called business lunch menus.

 Wherever the tourists go, over-priced restaurants also inevitably appear, particularly surrounding the Old Town Square.
 You would be better off strolling a few minutes away from the tourist areas to find somewhere to eat, rather than paying too much of your hard-earned money for an identical meal.
 As well as the traditional Czech meat & potatoes, you will discover fashionable, cost-effective bars and plenty of sophisticated ethnic establishments.
-For atmosphere, the options encompass dark, traditional Czech beer halls; eloquent Art Nouveau diners; and modern, trendy cafés.
+For atmosphere, the options encompass dark, traditional Czech beer halls, eloquent Art Nouveau diners, and modern, trendy cafés.

 Get into the habit of paying for your food with money you have withdrawn from a cash machine.
-Only pay with large bills if absolutely necessary, and always check the change you are given.
+Only pay with large bills if necessary, and always check the change you are given.
 If you purchase using a credit card, do not let it leave your sight.